JoshuaSkootsky/my-site-blog/content/posts/making-a-featured-repl.md

 }
 ```

-This might not be the clearest code, but it is a clear reflection of a thought process that solved the problem.
+This might not be the cleanest code, but it is a clear reflection of a thought process that solved the problem.
 The intent is very clear, and I'm still too attached to the code to make it look like I knew what I was doing before I did it.